-Kass Hall says she has been living on borrowed time for 27 years.
+I am Kass Hall and I have been been living on borrowed time for 27 years.

-Twenty-seven years later, after several major surgeries and relapses that would again bring her close to death, Kass is studying law and campaigning for human rights.
+Twenty-seven years later, after several major surgeries and relapses that would again bring me close to death, I am studying law and campaigning for human rights.
 But the cancer has never really left.

-In 2008, Kass was diagnosed with thyroid cancer, which while removed has left her on medication for life.
+In 2008, I was diagnosed with thyroid cancer, which while removed has left me on medication for life.